-Key audit matter

-Our audit approach

-Loan loss impairments - Estimation uncertainty with respect to expected credit losses for loan and advances to customers

-The assessment of the Bank's determination of impairment allowances for loans and advances to customers require management to make judgements over the staging of financial assets and measurement of the Expected Credit Loss (ECL).
+Key audit matter Our audit a Loan loss impairments - Estimation uncertainty with r espect to expe to customers The assessment of the Bank's determination of impairment allowances for loans and advances to customers require management to make judgements over the staging of financial assets and measurement of the Expected Credit Loss (ECL).
 The audit was focused on this matter due to the materiality of the loans and advances to customers (representing 64.0% of total assets) and the complexity of the judgements, assumptions and estimates used in the ECL models especially in light of the uncertain outlook caused by the impact of the Covid-19 pandemic.
-Refer to Note 7 to the consolidated financial statements for the accounting policy and Note 49 for the credit risk disclosure.
+Refer to Note 7 to the consolidated financial statements for the accounting policy and Note 49 for the credit risk disclosure. underlying th as estimated and estimate approval, acc allowances ar approach pected credit losses for loan and advances ined an understanding of the loan origination redit risk management process and the process of determining impairment allowances nd advances to customers and tested the ffectiveness of relevant controls within these ble basis, we selected individual loans and a detailed credit review and challenged the ntification of SICR (Stage 2), the assessment paired classification (Stage 3) and whether inpairment events had been identified in nanner.
+We challenged the assumptions the impairment allowance calculation, such and future cash flows, collateral valuations tes of recovery.
+We evaluated controls over ccuracy and completeness of impairment and governance controls, including assessing